pitchplay/blog-content/_posts/2015-10-08-WhatAreIntervals.md

 | 12    | B         | major seventh             |
 | 13    | C         | octave / perfect eighth   |

 You may be asking, "Why did you list the notes as flats instead of sharps"?
 In other words, why have I listed Db as the minor second instead of C# since they are the "same note"?
-See [enharmonic equivalents] for a background, but otherwise know this - `C#`/`Db` are the same pitch, but are referred to differently depending on the context.
+See [enharmonic equivalents] for a background, but otherwise know this - C#/Db are the same pitch, but are referred to differently depending on the context.
 Clear as mud?
 Click the enharmonic link.

-Here is the easiest way to explain (and show) why we used `Db` in this case: The distance from C to D on a stave is one space.
+Here is the easiest way to explain (and show) why we used Db in this case: The distance from C to D on a stave is one space.
 Therefore the distance between C and Db is also one space (though the note on the D line is flatted, obviously).
 If we used C# instead then both notes would both be on the C line and would not make sense spatially.
 So even though they sound the same, it is not "technically" correct.
 See the example below:

 ![Enharmonic Intervals](/assets/img/whatareintervals/enharmonic-intervals.png)

 If you're a guitarist, pianist, or just curious, then you may want to read our article [What Are Chords?] because chords are defined and built using intervals!
-As an example, the popular three-note `major chord` is made up of the `root`, `major third`, and `perfect fifth` intervals!
+As an example, the popular three-note major chord is made up of the root, major third, and perfect fifth intervals!

 [enharmonic equivalents]: https://en.wikipedia.org/wiki/Enharmonic
 [What Are Chords?]: /terminology/WhatAreChords